aliyun/aliyun-cli/README.rst

 How to install Aliyun Python SDK
 -----------------------------------

-``aliyuncli`` must work with Aliyun Python sdk 2.0 You should install the SDK after you install ``aliyuncli``, otherwise you can not access the Aliyun service.
+``aliyuncli`` must work with Aliyun Python sdk 2.0.
+You should install the SDK after you install ``aliyuncli``, otherwise you can not access the Aliyun service.

 Install SDK using pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Aliyun Python SDK can only be installed by pip.
+The Aliyun Python SDK can only be installed by pip.

 Since each product of aliyun has their own SDK, you can install a required SDK individually with no need install all of them.

 For example, if you need only the ECS SDK, you can install only it as follows: